Boost your company's strategic alignment with these 56 examples of strategic objectives ready to implement.

 Internal Process Objectives

 The internal perspective is typically focused on processes that your organization must excel at.
-According to Michael Treacy and Fred Wiersema—who have written extensively on the topic—these examples of business strategy processes can be divided into three areas: innovation, customer intimacy, and operational excellence.
+According to Michael Treacy and Fred Wiersema’s Value Discipline Model, business strategy processes can be divided into three areas: product leadership (innovation), customer intimacy, and operational excellence.

-All of the objectives from the list below help measure innovation in a general sense.
-However, there are countless ways to innovate; your objectives should reflect your specific approach.
-Maybe you’re trying to hit a performance target with your product or improve the quality of a particular product or service, for example.
+There are countless ways to innovate; your objectives should reflect your specific approach.
 Express your desired innovation goal in whatever way is best for you.

 2. Differentiate the product: Your organization might use this objective if you are in an environment where the customer cannot tell the difference between your organization and another organization’s product.
 You are asking your organization to either develop new services around the product or new differentiating features of the product or service.